g-lok/gs-dotfiles/medium.md

 export APP_CATEGORIES=$(gum choose "${OPTIONAL_CATEGORIES[@]}" --no-limit --header "Select optional application categories to install.")
 ```

 I probably want to dial in questions about what mise programming languages or databases to install if the user selected Developer Tools, but I'll worry about that later.
-Right now they're getting all the languages *I* want and no dbs.
+Right now they're getting all the languages *I* want, and no dbs for now.

 We'll have to split up the script between Linux and Darwin again.
-This time I'm going to run a OS specific script that does all my installation duty stuff through `gum spin`, which has rapidly become my favorite thing in gum.
+This time I'm going to run a OS specific script that does all my installation duty stuff through `gum spin`.

 In order to split my scripts up I'm going to modify that code block I already wrote up there, and set a variable that determines whether I'm on MacOS, Linux (GUI), or Linux (Headless).